openAgile/FSharpening/README.md

 # Internal resources for V1ers

 This repo was started by employees at [VersionOne](http://github.com/VersionOne), which uses the F# language in several product components.
-If you're on the inside, check out the Structured Query project in the Core product, and [this page on confluence to download [F# for C# Developers](http://confluence/display/dev/F%23+for+V1+C%23+users) for free.
+If you're on the inside, check out the Structured Query project in the Core product, and this page on confluence to download the book [F# for C# Developers](http://confluence/display/dev/F%23+for+V1+C%23+users) for free.

 # Longer-term